Ramos-Diego/notes/backend-ubuntu/step6-AppArmor.md

 aa-autodep nginx
 ```

-Put the new profile in complain mode
+Put the new profile in complain mode.
+When apparmor is in complain mode it doesn't block any access to the system, but logs all the attempts to access files that it may have blocked.

 ```sh
 aa-complain nginx